NiranjanBhat123/major_project/README.md

 # major_project
 FixNGo - A platform for local home service booking
-# Django React App

-This is a sample Django application with a React.js frontend.

 ## Features
 - Django backend with Django REST Framework